ebgranger/ebgranger.github.io/RESUME.md

 -   Gaining a better understanding of ASP.NET and software development

--   Additional experience in an Agile development environment

 **PHP Web Development at Blue Acorn,** Charleston, SC May 2013 – August 2013